LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/IoT_System_Attack_Case_Study/IoT_Attack_Case_Study_02/IoT_Attack_Case_Study_02.md

 ### Background Knowledge

 Within this section, we aim to provide fundamental, general knowledge about each respective system and elucidate the Tactics, Techniques, and Procedures (TTP) associated with the attack vectors.
-If you understand what's Python Deserialization Attack and Python Package Hijacking Attack, you can skip this section.
+If you understand what's Python Deserialization Attack, web shell attack and Python Package Hijacking Attack, you can skip this section.

 #### Python Deserialization Attack